43rd Annual Wichita Toy Run providing toys to kids in the community

 The Toy Run is taking place on Sunday, Nov.
 6.

-Riders can start lining up at 9 a.m. at the intersection of W. Douglas Ave & McLean Blvd before they ride off at 1 p.m. and head to Hartman Arena, 8151 N Hartman Arena Dr., in Park City.
+Riders can start lining up at 9 a.m. at the intersection of Douglas and McLean before they ride off at 1 p.m. and head to Hartman Arena, 8151 N Hartman Arena Dr., in Park City.

 Many local businesses and organizations will be selling breakfast items before the Run.